wukunkkkk/VesselBench/README.md

 For density estimation or counting tasks, we provide the **[Context-Aware Crowd Counting](https://github.com/weizheliu/Context-Aware-Crowd-Counting)** method as an example implementation.
 Please refer to the original repository for environment setup instructions.
 You can follow the steps below to apply this method to our **VesselBench-800K** dataset.

 ### Download CAN for density estimation
-✅**Please download the `CAN_vesselbench` folder directly from this repository.**(Modified to be compatible with our multimodal dataset, the original method is designed for single-modal datasets only)
+✅**Please download the `CAN_VesselBench` folder directly from this repository.**(Modified to be compatible with our multimodal dataset, the original method is designed for single-modal datasets only)
 ```bash
 download 'CAN_vesselbench' folder
 ```